Nigerian workers strike to demand reversal of Tinubu's reforms | Headlines

 Nigerian workers strike to demand reversal of Tinubu's reforms

-just to name but a few," said NLC's Bayelsa state secretary, Angese John.
-Unions staged a strike a month ago but suspended their action following an offer of talks with the government, but those did not result in concessions sufficient to placate organised labour.
+Unions staged a strike a month ago but suspended their action following an offer of talks with the government, but those did not result in sufficient concessions to placate them.
+Most banks in the capital city of Abuja were shut on Tuesday while electricity workers were locked out of their premises by unions, causing power cuts in many homes and offices.

 - Country: